luigiusai/polyamory/README.md

 ## How to use

-On Windows: make a backup copy of your current LÖVE installation directory and replace it with the directory from the downloaded polyamory archive.
+On Windows: polyamory is a drop-in replacement for an existing LÖVE installation.
+Make a backup copy of your current LÖVE installation directory and replace it with the directory from the downloaded polyamory archive.

 On Linux: put the polyamory binary in your search path.
 Start love games by typing `polyamory <game>.love` in a terminal window.